 We depend on the continued services of our executive officers and senior management team as they work closely with independent associate leaders and are responsible for our day-to-day operations.
 Our success depends in part on our ability to retain our executive officers, to compensate our executive officers at attractive levels, and to continue to attract additional qualified individuals to our management team.
 Although we have entered into employment agreements with certain senior executive officers, and do not believe that any of them are planning to leave or retire in the near term, we cannot assure you that our senior executive officers or members of our senior management team will remain with us.
+As previously disclosed, on January 8, 2024, we were notified by David A. Johnson, the Company's Chief Financial Officer, of his resignation from his position effective January 22, 2024.
+Additionally, as previously disclosed, on March 13, 2024, the Company announced the retirement of Alfredo (Al) Bala, the Chief Executive Officer, on April 1, 2024.
+Landen Fredrick will be promoted to President and Chief Executive Officer, and he will continue to serve as interim Chief Financial Officer.
+We are conducting a search for a permanent Chief Financial Officer, but there is no assurance that we will be able to identify, attract or hire a replacement in a timely manner.
 The loss or limitation of the services of any of our executive officers or members of our senior management team, including our regional and country managers, or the inability to attract additional qualified management personnel could have a material adverse effect on our business, financial condition, results of operations, or independent associate relations.